Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the rules and principles relating to non-party costs orders in civil litigation.
-Focus your revision on:
+For SQE1, you are required to understand the rules and principles relating to non-party costs orders in civil litigation, with a focus on the following syllabus points:

 • the statutory and procedural basis for non-party costs orders